Juniper/apstra-ansible-collection/ansible_collections/junipernetworks/apstra/docs/endpoint_policy_module.rst

 ..
 Description

-- This module allows you to create, update, and delete endpoint policies in Apstra.
+- This module allows you to create, update, and delete endpoint policies and application points in Apstra.

 ..
 Aliases